vin89423/wget-remote-downloader/README.md

 ## Requirement
-* Linux apache-server accept wget, ls, head & tail command.
+* A Linux Server that accept wget, ls, head & tail command.
+* Apache
 * > Php5

 ## How to use